Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields: Theory

+These steady state values can be obtained by solving a 12-by-12 linear equation; some are provided in the following equations, written up to first order in $\Gamma_{\alpha \beta}$.
+We denoted the value of the time variable as $\infty$ to emphasize that Eq.~\eqref{eq:equilvalues} represents the steady state values.

+Note that the $xy$-product given in Eq.~\eqref{eq:SxSy} vanishes when $\Gamma_{xx}=\Gamma_{yy}$ and $\Gamma_{xy}=0$, as expected due to symmetry.
+Moreover, the steady state value for $S_z$ has a first-order correction term, which cannot be easily justified by the Langevin approach; the Langevin approach, in order to be justified, requires $S_z$ to be approximated by its a priori equilibrium value $R/2 \Gamma_1$.
+Finally, we note that \eqref{eq:SxSz} and \eqref{eq:Sxequil} vanish whenever the correlation coefficients $\Gamma_{yz}$ and $\Gamma_{zx}$ are zero.

-The autocorrelation function, the one-sided PSD of $S_x(t)$, and the total power of $S_x(t)$, are given in the following equations, which is written up to first order in $\Gamma_{\alpha \beta}$.
+Plugging the relevant steady state values into \eqref{eq:originalcoordinates}, we finally obtain the autocorrelation function at steady state.
+The autocorrelation function, the one-sided PSD, and the total power of $S_x(t)$ are given in the following equations, which are written up to first order in $\Gamma_{\alpha \beta}$.
 It turns out that there is no first-order effect of nonzero $\Gamma_{zz}$, $\Gamma_{yz}$, or $\Gamma_{zx}$.
-That is, the system under consideration is insusceptible to longitudinal noises. \begin{widetext}
+That is, the system under consideration is insusceptible to longitudinal noises. \begin{strip}